guidoschmidt/yasnippets/README.md

 # yasnippets
 ### [yasnippet](https://www.emacswiki.org/emacs/Yasnippet) collection for Emacs

-Use is as a submodule in your `.emacs.d`
+Use as a submodule in your `.emacs.d`:

+`git submodule add git@github.com:guidoschmidt/yasnippets.git snippets`